Behavior Plan Support:

 REGULATION: Again, as our lives move faster and faster, with technology at the center of the spin cycle, many of today’s children present gaps with “Executive Functions”: Skill sets like “impulse control”, organization & planning, working memory, and emotional self regulation, are all becoming part of the new curriculum called “Social Emotional Learning” required of today’s classrooms and schools.
 For what we once thought of as “soft skills” are now the new “hard skills” moving our children into the 21st century work force.

-I look forward to sharing one of the most powerful and simple tools, the “Nurtured Heart Approach”; developed by Howard Glaser.
+There are a number of tools I have experienced on the behavior path, which I highly recommend: One is the Nurtured Heart Approach.
+I look forward to sharing one of the most powerful and simple tools, “Nurtured Heart Approach”; developed by Howard Glaser.
 Highlighting an effective set of strategies and techniques, connecting with today’s children, the Nurtured Heart Approach, compliments my advocacy practice and experience as a Behavior Specialist.
 Within the context of today’s children, often sensitive, deeply seeking a sense of belonging, and for many, impacted by trauma, there are few teaching and parenting programs which truly hit the target as the Nurtured Heart Approach.
 For the core of the program is guided by the belief system, “transforming our children toward their greatness”.
 This transcends class management, behavior replacement, and behavior analysis for our most vulnerable students and children are sensitive to the intention which lies below these programs: control and manipulation.
 In contrast, the underlying philosophy behind the Nurtured Heart Approach is human potential, the promise within, and allowing the greatness to surface.

 And no, the technique is not founded upon “wishy – washy” psychology and good intentions alone.
-The approach is research based and aligns with the most well received programs in the field today; particularly the two listed below:
+The approach is research based and aligns with the most well received programs in the field today.